johnha12/CS467/README.md

 # CS467
-Capstone things
+# Capstone Things

-Installing dependancies
+## Installing Dependencies

+To get started with the project, you'll need to install the necessary dependencies.
+Follow these steps:

-Need to run following commands on terminal: pip install Flask pip install email_validator
+### 1. pip install Flask
+### 1. pip install email_validator